Table of Contents

 See the following link for more information about the benefits available to State Employees through the PEBB program, administered by the Washington State Healthcare Authority: https://www.hca.wa.gov/employee-retiree-benefits/public-employees

-Leaves (excluding Vacations and Holidays).
-Except as otherwise provided in this Agreement, Employees covered by this Agreement shall be covered by Employer’s and Station’s various leave policies—both paid and unpaid.
+Except as otherwise provided in this Agreement, Employees covered by this Agreement shall be covered by the Employer’s and Station’s various leave and time off policies—both paid and unpaid, including but not limited to:

 Leaves of Absence, Statutory & Policy: